 Supporting Pregnant and Parenting Teens in Achieving Their Personal Best

-The Society for Support to Pregnant and Parenting Teens is a local non-profit and registered charity that supports pregnant and parenting youth (under 20) in Grande Prairie and the surrounding area.
+The Society for Support to Pregnant and Parenting Teens is a local non-profit and registered charity that supports pregnant and parenting young families (under 20 at the time of pregnancy and until the child reaches age 6) in Grande Prairie and the surrounding area.

 We offer non-judgmental, confidential, free support with dedicated, trained professionals.